-Digital Storytelling (DS) is an AFF arts education program that improves students’ reading, writing, communication, media technology and idea-expression skills through hands-on screenwriting and filmmaking.
-Launched in 2005, DS has served over 1,500 AISD students.
+Digital Storytelling (DS) is an AFF arts education program that improves students’ reading, writing, communication, media technology, and idea-expression skills through hands-on screenwriting, filmmaking and podcasting.
+Launched in 2005, DS has served over 2,000 AISD students and is now expanding into Manor ISD and Harmony Public Schools.
 With a curriculum developed by Austin Film Festival and AISD English teachers, DS has been implemented in high schools where a disproportionate number of the student body are economically disadvantaged and considered at-risk.

 “I am very grateful to be in this class because it has given me opportunities I never thought I could have at this age.
 My short script was selected as one of two to be made into a short film this year.
 I really couldn’t believe it!
 I feel honored to have worked with professional filmmakers and directors.
 It’s been a wonderful experience and I plan to be in this program again next year.
 This experience will help me greatly in the future when I actually become a professional filmmaker.

-– Cristina Gonzalez, Student Participant, AFF’s Digital Storytelling program, 2012 and 2013
+– Cristina Gonzalez, Student Participant, AFF’s Digital Storytelling program

 For more information on how your school can participate, contact our Young Filmmakers director at email@example.com or by phone at 512-478-4795.